Diyi2020/Diyi2020.github.io/_pages/about.md

 Moreover, I am also interested in exploring using machine learning and quantum computer for __scientifc computing__ with a focus on condensed matter related problems.

-Besides math and algorithms, I have some interests in sciences and try to understand the quantum phenomenon and light-matter interaction in exotic materials.
+Besides math and algorithms, I have some interests in sciences and try to understand the quantum phenomenon in exotic materials.

 I am organizing a __quantum error correction seminar__ from Spring 2024 to Winter 2025